 By 2100 half of the world’s young population will be African.
 Creativity and ingenuity in technology is driving a new generation of African innovators who play significant roles in the global innovation space, using their imaginations to create solutions addressing real-life social, environmental, health and economic challenges.
 These solutions drive the next wave of globalization, exporting innovative African-baked technology.
 This panel will highlight these innovations and how these young entrepreneurs thrive amidst the challenges involved in doing business and innovating within the continent.

-Bankole Cardoso is the Managing Director of Fenix International Nigeria.
+Bankole Cardoso is the Managing Director of Fenix International Nigeria, a next generation energy company with an expandable lease to own solar home system providing lighting, phone charging, Tv and radio, financed through affordable installments over mobile money to over 500,000 households in Africa.
 Bankole launched his career in New York in financial services with PWC and The Carlyle Group before co-founding two companies in Nigeria- SimplyAds, an Out-Of-Home advertising company, and Easy Taxi, a taxi e-hailing platform.
 Bankole has featured in Forbes magazine as one of the 30 Under 30 most promising entrepreneurs in Africa and has also worked with Africa’s first tech unicorn The Jumia Group and with the Venture Capital firm Quona Capital.
 He has an MBA from Columbia Business School.

 Stephen Ozoigbo, serial investor and advisor to multiple startups, is the CEO of the African Technology Foundation, and the Managing Partner for the Lions@frica initiative.
 Prior to these roles, he was the Foreign Direct Investment Manager for the Government of Catalonia, and was responsible for a diverse array of international project management and advisory services that increased investment, innovation and bilateral trade relations between Catalonia and the West Coast of the United States.
 Stephen previously held roles at Smith Barney and Citigroup.
 He has an MBA in Global Business from Pepperdine University and an Executive Diploma in Behavioral Finance and Investment for Harvard University.

-Nichole Yembra is the Founder and Managing Director of The Chrysalis Company which houses Chrysalis Capital, anew $10M Africa and Diaspora Tech Investment Fund.
+Nichole Yembra is the Founder and Managing Director of The Chrysalis Company which houses Chrysalis Capital, a new $10M Africa and Diaspora Tech Investment Fund.
 She served as the Chief Financial Officer at Venture Garden Group (VGG) and Managing Partner at GreenHouse Capital, the VGG investment arm until February 2019.
 Nichole is a member of the Inaugural Obama Foundation Leaders: Africa Class and serves on the Council of 8 for the Shared Value Africa Initiative.
-She also serves as a mentor for Google Launchpad Africa and an Advisor to The Cortex Hub.
 She founded the Garden Women’s Network which promotes the recruitment, retention, and advancement of women in the Nigerian tech ecosystem and GreenHouse Lab which is Nigeria’s first female founder-focused tech accelerator and the first and only “Powered by Google” accelerator in Africa.
 In 2017, she was named by Forbes Africa as one of the Most Promising Entrepreneurs under 30.
 She is an alumna of the Kenan-Flagler Business School at The University of North Carolina at Chapel Hill, a graduate from the Masters in Accounting program at Wake Forest University, and a licensed CPA.